LiskArchive/lisk-sdk-examples/workshop/README.md

 First, we retrieve the data from the store.
 The store exposes two key-value stores: `account` and `transaction`.
 The `account` store is read-write, `transaction` store is read-only.

-**Task 3: Read about the exposed methods by both stores [in the section `B/ Retrieving Data`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**
+**Task 3: Read about the exposed methods by both stores [at the section `B/ Retrieving Data`](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**

 Now you have read about the exposed methods, you know that the `account` store exposes a `get` function that returns a deep clone of the account object.
-This means we can freely change properties on the object without having to care about references to the orignal object.
+This means we can freely change properties on the object without having to care about references to the original object.

 Next, we have to code with the idea that this can be the first custom transaction.
 This means that the properties like `invoiceCount` and `invoicesSent` do not yet exist in the asset field of the sender account.
 Therefore, we have this logic to check if the property is undefined or not.
-If it is, we set the `invoiceCount` to 1, otherwise we increase the count by one.
+If it is, we set the `invoiceCount` to 1, otherwise, we increase the count by one.

-Same applies to `invoicesSent`.
+The same applies to `invoicesSent`.
 If the property doesn't exist, we create a new array with the id of the transaction.
 Otherwise, we append the id to the existing array.

 Next, we update the object in the key-value store `store.account.set(sender.address, sender)`.
 We can only save a modified account object by using the address of the account followed by the updated sender object.